Dhana009/Program_assignments_python/README.md

-Thse are the python-programming-assignments given by ineuron
+These are the python-programming-assignments given by ineuron